 Here is a preview of a 300×400 mobile lightbox design:

 Since some devices have a viewport as small 360px pixels wide, you can turn on responsive design and set your max pixels to the dimensions of your lightbox.

 Mobile dimensions can get as large as 514px wide, so if you’re using breakpoints, we recommend setting your mobile breakpoint max-width to 515px.

 The lightbox will resize down in smaller resolutions but won’t exceed that size in larger ones.

 Mobile Sidebar Sizes

-If you use the recommended sizes for desktop, your sidebars will probably also work on mobile devices.
+If you use the recommended sizes for desktops, your sidebars will probably also work on mobile devices.
 But to be on the safe side, make sure you turn on responsive design.

-Here is a preview of a mobile sidebar:
+Here is a preview of a mobile pop-up sidebar: